-AWS API Gateway Analyzer is a operations Claude Skill built by CloudThinker.
+AWS API Gateway Analyzer is a operations claude skill built by CloudThinker.
 Best for: DevOps engineers and cloud architects debug API performance issues, audit stage configurations, and compare REST vs HTTP API tradeoffs..

 Analyze REST and HTTP APIs for latency, errors, throttling, stages, and authorization health with parallel AWS CLI commands.